 - Goat’s Milk 6 kg

 Mustard oil is hot and pungent in taste, small, sharp and heals wounds.
 It gives relief in pain and inflammation.
-Mustard oil is instilled in ear to remove dirt.
-It is also used in ear diseases such as pus discharge from the ear, swelling, infection, ear pain etc. due to its strongly antibacterial and anti-fungal action.
+Mustard oil is instilled in the ear to remove dirt.
+It is also used in ear diseases such as pus discharge from the ear, swelling, infection, ear pain, etc. due to its strong antibacterial and anti-fungal action.

 Important Therapeutic Uses of Bilva Taila